PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 |`lambda_lr`|Learning rate of lagrangian multiplier|0.035|
 |`lambda_optimizer`|Type of lagrangian optimizer|`Adam`|

 Besides, the hyperparameter `torch_num_threads` in `train_cfgs` is also important.
 In a single training session, a larger value for `torch_num_threads` often means faster training speed.
 However, we found in experiments that setting `torch_num_threads` too high can cause resource contention between parallel training sessions, resulting in slower overall experiment speed.
 In the configs file, we set the default value for `torch_num_threads` to 16, which ensures faster training speed for a single session.
 If you need to launch multiple training sessions in parallel, please consider your device configuration.
-For example, if your computing resources have a total of 32 physical cores and you are launching 16 training scripts in parallel, do not set `torch_num_threads` to a value greater than 4.
+For example, suppose your CPU has two physical threads per core and has a total of 32 cores, if you are launching 16 training scripts in parallel, you had better not set `torch_num_threads` to a value greater than 4.

 If you find that other hyperparameters perform better, please feel free to open an issue or pull request.